chauff/cse1500-web-transcripts/_lectures/css.md

 :point_up: The document appears as content-less (as all text has been delegated to the CSS file) to a **screen reader**, a form of assistive technology that most commonly makes use of a text-to-speech engine to translate a HTML document into speech.
 We will come back to this issue of storing data in CSS in the next section.

 Before we do that, let's discuss `::before` and `::after` as a manner of building relatively complex shapes with just a few lines of CSS.
-Concretely, let's go over how the cloud shape was designed in our Delft weather app.
+Concretely, let's go over how the cloud shape was designed in our CSS weather demo.

 Below :point_down: on the right you see the cloud shape we use and on the left how it looks like if all elements of it are assigned a different color: our cloud consists of a `<div>` element (a rectangle with rounded edges) and a `::before` pseudo-element (a rectangle with rounded edges that is rotated 33 degrees and moved slightly with respect to its parent) and a `::after` pseudo-element (a rectangle with rounded edges that is rotated 33 degrees moved slightly with respect to its parent):

 ![CSS cloud](../img/css-cloud-pseudoelement.png)

-The relevant CSS code snippets in our Delft weather app looks as follows:
+The relevant CSS code snippets in our CSS weather demo looks as follows:

 ```css
 /* the cloud itself */